An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments

-The computational speed of tabGAP is one order of magnitude slower than Tersoff/ZBL, but on GPUs it is almost as fast as the classical MEAM potential~\cite{kang2014governing} and much faster than a recent similar three-body machine-learning potential (UF3)~\cite{macisaac2024genetic} (see Supplementary Note 6).
-The efficiency and accuracy enables multimillion-atom simulations at modest computational cost.
+{\red The computational speed of tabGAP is roughly one order of magnitude slower than that of Tersoff/ZBL, primarily owing to the larger tabGAP cutoff radius (5~\r A \textit{vs.} 3~\r A) which increases the neighbor list size from $\sim$4--10 to $\sim$46--50 atoms.
+On GPUs, however, tabGAP achieves speeds comparable to the classical modified embedded-atom-method potential~\cite{kang2014governing} and substantially outperforms the other three ML-IAPs on both CPU and GPU (see Supplementary Note~10).
+The resulting balance of efficiency and accuracy allows for multimillion-atom simulations at modest computational cost.}

 In summary, the presented tabGAP provides an efficient and versatile tool for large-scale simulations of SiC across all phases and under extreme conditions (temperatures, pressures, irradiation).
-We have demonstrated this by mapping the full $P$-$T$ phase diagram and simulating radiation damage of different polymorphs.
-The diverse SiC structure database can also be transferred directly and used as training data for other ML frameworks or as the basis for developing ML-IAPs for extended SiC-based or other materials in extreme environments.
+We have demonstrated this by mapping the full $P$-$T$ phase diagram and simulating radiation damage of different polymorphs. {\red Looking forward, the enhanced accuracy of tabGAP is expected to enable new scientific insights, such as glancing swift heavy ion surface damage and the prediction of latent track formation under yet-unexplored regimes.} The diverse SiC structure database can also be transferred directly and used as training data for other ML frameworks or as the basis for developing ML-IAPs for extended SiC-based or other materials in extreme environments.